Notice last updated: 16thAugust 2019.

 9. YOUR LEGAL RIGHTS

-Under certain circumstances, you have the following rights under the General Data Protection Regulation in relation to your personal data:
+Under certain circumstances, you have the following rights under the General Data Protection Regulation concerning your personal data:

 For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation.